Ricket/nodebot/README.md

 Configuration
 -------------

-See `config.js` for all configuration options.
+Copy `config.js.sample` to `config.js` and then look in the file for all configuration options.
 You can disable scripts by renaming them to a different extension or deleting/moving them out of the scripts folder.

 Running
 -------